chocoloe/Happy-gitting/README.md

 # Happy-gitting-

 Just try out the git thing and enjoy gitting!
+Happy to git with you.

 Here is a cute dolphin: